 The graphic below got me into trouble on Twitter as it came across as too defeatist for some.
-The reality is that we haven’t done enough to get rid of the virus, and while the virus exists, there will be asymptomatic, mild and moderate cases of COVID-19.
+The reality is that we haven’t done enough to get rid of the virus, and so long as a virus circulates, there will be asymptomatic, mild and moderate cases of COVID-19.

-Maybe, possibly, perhaps, even in 2022 after so many of us get infected on top of being fully vaccinated (those of us who were lucky enough to be).
-That might all be a bit soon though.
-Whenever this future happens, SARS-CoV-2 in some form, version, variant or variety will still be there, as will illness and deaths and research reports about all that SARS-CoV-2 is capable of.
+Maybe, possibly, perhaps, this future will even be in 2022 after so many of us get infected on top of being fully vaccinated (those of us who were lucky enough to be).
+That might be a bit soon.
+Whenever this future happens, SARS-CoV-2 in some forms, versions, variants or varieties will still be there, as will illness and deaths and research reports about all that SARS-CoV-2 is capable of.